robbin2102/yieldr-app/README.md

 # ⚡ Yieldr

-**The platform for AI-native hedge funds onchain.**
+**The agent stack for onchain funds.**

-Top traders launch vaults and let agents run the fund.
-Investors deploy capital and let agents run the portfolio.
-Every part of fund operations and capital allocation that doesn't require a human is handled by the agent stack.
+Connect your wallet, prove your edge, and launch an agent vault — turning your onchain performance into recurring revenue.
+Every part of fund operations that doesn't require a human is handled by the agent stack.

 [![Launch App](https://img.shields.io/badge/Launch-App-00C805?style=for-the-badge)](https://app.yieldr.org)
 [![Docs](https://img.shields.io/badge/Read-Docs-0088FF?style=for-the-badge)](https://yieldr.org/docs)